 The owner will now receive an annual payment for 12 years as well as the initial planting grant.
 It is expected that the productive conifer will be ready to thin by 2033 with further thinnings every five years and a rotation length between thirty five and fifty years.
 All timber income is currently tax free.

-Demand is high for home-grown timber with prices higher than they have been for many years.
-With 80% of UK timber imported there is a healthy domestic demand for timber products.
+With 80% of UK timber imported demand is high for home-grown timber and prices are higher than they have been for many years.
 Farmers and landowners may wish to give consideration to diversifying into forestry as a means of generating a new source of income.